Reading KML | KML to MapInfo TAB

 kmlreader.jpg

-When adding KMLs to FME, there are several different KML layers that can be added, in FME we call these feature types.
-After clicking OK to add the reader, a Select Feature Types dialog will appear, here you can select any of the feature types (layers) that you are interested in.
-Typically, only one layer will contain the geometry features, and will be a layer with a unique name.
+When adding KMLs to FME, several different KML layers can be added; in FME, these are referred to as feature types.
+After clicking OK to add the reader, a Select Feature Types dialog will appear; here, you can select any of the feature types (layers) that interest you.
+Typically, only one layer will contain the geometry features, and it will have a unique name.

-For this dataset, the feature type we are interested in is LandParcels, unselect all of the other feature types and then click OK.
+For this dataset, the feature type we are interested in is LandParcels.
+Unselect all the other feature types and then click OK.

 selectft.jpg